Douglas MacArthur: Leyte

 People of the Philippines: I have returned.
 By the grace of Almighty God our forces stand again on Philippine soil—soil consecrated in the blood of our two peoples.
 We have come dedicated and committed to the task of destroying every vestige of enemy control over your daily lives, and of restoring upon a foundation of indestructible strength, the liberties of your people.

-Since Leyte was out of range of Kenney's land-based aircraft, MacArthur was dependent on carrier aircraft.
-Japanese air activity soon increased, with raids on Tacloban, where MacArthur decided to establish his headquarters, and on the fleet offshore.
-MacArthur enjoyed staying on Nashvilles bridge during air raids, although several bombs landed close by, and two nearby cruisers were hit.
+Japanese air activity soon increased, including raids on Tacloban, where MacArthur established his headquarters.
 Over the next few days, the Japanese counterattacked in the Battle of Leyte Gulf, resulting in a near-disaster that MacArthur attributed to the command being divided between himself and Nimitz.
-Nor did the campaign ashore proceed smoothly.
-Heavy monsoonal rains disrupted the airbase construction program.
-Carrier aircraft proved to be no substitute for land-based aircraft, and the lack of air cover permitted the Japanese to pour troops into Leyte.
-Adverse weather and tough Japanese resistance slowed the American advance, resulting in a protracted campaign.
+Heavy rains disrupted the airbase construction program, carrier aircraft proved to be no substitute for land-based aircraft, and the lack of air cover permitted the Japanese to pour troops into Leyte.
+By the end of December, Krueger's headquarters estimated that 5,000 Japanese remained on Leyte, and on 26 December MacArthur issued a communiqué announcing that "the campaign can now be regarded as closed except for minor mopping up".
+Yet Eichelberger's Eighth Army killed another 27,000 Japanese on Leyte before the campaign ended in May 1945.